nolimitcity/nolimit.js/README.md

 * ready - fired when the game is loaded and ready, and the API can be used.
 * exit - (mobile only) fired when the player presses the exit button in the game.
-* balance - fired when it's safe to update the total balance, as far as this game is concerned.
-Use only for timing.
+* balance - fired when the game displays a new balance, with that balance as in-parameter.
 * deposit - fired when the player presses the Deposit button in the game.
 * support - fired when the player presses the Support button in the game.